Algorithm for screening of individuals exhibiting coronavirus disease (COVID-19) symptoms.

 - Alleviates burden on hospitals and doctors’ offices.

 - May be used in regions with low internet access.

 Coronavirus disease (COVID-19) is an infectious disease caused by a new virus.
 COVID-19 can cause respiratory illness with symptoms including cough, fever, and difficulty breathing.
 Currently, there are no approved treatments or vaccines for COVID-19 and it is the center of the current pandemic.
 Because COVID-19 is a highly contagious disease, measures are in place to reduce the number of times people come into close contact with each other.
 There is a need to help people exhibiting COVID-19 symptoms know whether they need to travel to see a medical professional in-person.

 The C19Checker severity stratification tool allows for the mass screening of individuals exhibiting COVID-19-like symptoms in a non-hospital setting.
 The screen builds on the previous SORT algorithm developed at Emory, which relies on the CDC-developed CRB-65 risk stratification tool, a well-validated technique that includes assessment of the severity and potential risk of death due to a community acquired illness as well as a brief review of factors related to co-morbidity.
 The risk assessment screening tool developed at Emory University can be administered online and allows for effective screening of large numbers of individuals, while alleviating the surge of visits to a hospital or doctors’ office and lessening interactions with infected individuals within these settings.
 The content has also been adapted for use with a mobile SMS/USSD platform.

 Software has been developed and is available for licensing.
-A web-version is available for use.

 Read our featured innovation.